Navneet8885/online-shopping-cart/README.md

 # online-shopping-cart
-This project is an online shopping cart application that allows users to browse products, compare items, and manage their cart efficiently.
-A
+An online shopping cart system featuring voice-controlled interactions and a product comparison-based cart to enhance user experinence and support smarter purchasing decission.